LeeVaughn/pagination-filter-v3.1/README.md

 <!-- step -->
 #### Follow the Instructions Below

-* It can be a lot easier to write a program, if you divide it into smaller, more manageable parts that you program one at a time.
+* It can be a lot easier to write a program, if you break it into smaller, more manageable parts that you program one at a time.
 The instructions below divide the project into individual sections, which are further broken up into even smaller steps.
-Follow along, one step at a time.
+Follow along, one step at a time, testing your code as you go.

 ***